Essential Liberty (Part 2)

 But Washington also warned, “Guard against the impostures of pretended patriotism.”

-Those who can rightly claim the name Patriot in this era, men and women who have stood firm on the front lines of the struggle to restore constitutional integrity, are rightly encouraged by the groundswell of activism across the Fruited Plain.
-Our fellow countrymen are awakening to the very serious threat of constitutional adulteration and its irrevocable terminus: tyranny.
+Those who can rightly claim the name Patriot in this era, men and women who have stood firm on the front lines of the struggle to restore constitutional integrity, are rightly encouraged by the grassroots groundswell of activism across the out nation in the past decade.
+Increasing numbers of our fellow countrymen are awakening to the serious threat of constitutional adulteration and its irrevocable terminus: tyranny.

-The growing chorus of Patriot voices from every corner of the nation and all walks of life is demanding restoration of the Rule of Law as outlined by our Constitution.
+The growing chorus of Patriot voices from every corner of the nation and all walks of life is demanding restoration of the Rule of Law as enshrined in our Constitution.

 Today’s Patriots exemplify not only the eternal spirit of Liberty conferred through the ages by previous generations of Patriots, but also a spirit enlivened in recent history by a constitutional advocate who many historians regard as the greatest American president of the 20th century.

-Ronald Reagan was elected president in 1980 on a platform of constitutional integrity and federalism, and he was devoted to that doctrine.
-He was re-elected on those principles four years later in a landslide victory -- winning every state but his opponent's home state (and, tellingly, the District of Columbia).
+Ronald Reagan, arguably the greatest president of the 20th century, was elected in 1980 on a platform of constitutional integrity and federalism, and he was devoted to that doctrine.
+He was re-elected on those principles four years later in a landslide victory – winning every state but his opponent’s home state (and, tellingly, the District of Columbia).
+Under his leadership, the nation’s slide into the socialist abyss was arrested.

 In 1964, years before he had any presidential aspirations, Reagan delivered a treatise on Liberty, “A Time for Choosing,” which to this day appositely frames conservative philosophy.